Crystal-Design-GmbH/react-dynamic-multi-render/packages/react-dynamic-multi-render/README.md

 First of all, there's some boilerplate code to implement.

-When create a multi render component, first of all create a folder with the component's name and an `index.tsx` file inside it, e.g.
+Create a folder with the component's name and an `index.tsx` file inside it, e.g.

 ```
 CheckoutButton